jasongfleischer/jasongfleischer.github.io/_pages/about.md

 ## teaching
 My goal is to facilitate students developing a passion for learning, and the skills to support it.
-You and I are both learning how to learn in these strange and difficult times.
-I'm grateful for your patience, but also your feedback about what isn't working.
-If you have questions or need mentorship I'm
+If you have
+questions or need mentorship I'm
 [here to help](mailto:jfleischer@ucsd.edu).

-See  [teaching](teaching/) for current course information, and [pandemic](pandemic/) for relevant resources.

 Are you a student in one of my classes, and need to talk one on one?
 [Schedule a visit to my office hours here.](https://calendar.google.com/calendar/selfsched?sstoken=UUFzQ2RXR3dOVnZwfGRlZmF1bHR8Nzg4NGE1Yzc1NmM0NGJlNzUyZmNjMzgxNGUzYWQ1NzM)